 Jon Drysdale considers the frequently asked question of what size deposit is required when buying a practice

-A sufficient deposit is critical to buying a practice.
+When it comes to buying a dental practice for sale, a sufficient deposit is critical to buying a practice.
 Unlike with residential property purchases there is no minimum size of deposit and no published scale of interest rates linked to deposit levels.

 Can you borrow 100% of the purchase price?